 Port Lodge, 28 Marine Terrace, is now a student residence.
 This was once Rosa Henriques Smith's Sailors' Rest.
 The building complex is much larger than this facade suggests.
 The Co-op Bookshop adjoins to the east, on the corner of Henry Street and Marine Terrace.

-The small building on the right is now the Co-op Bookshop, 30 Marine Terrace, in effect Notre Dame's bookshop, is a small building built like a lean-to against the eastern wall of Port Lodge, and with the same building number as Port Lodge, ND12.
+The small building on the right is now the Co-op Bookshop, 30 Marine Terrace, in effect Notre Dame's bookshop.
+It is built like a lean-to against the eastern wall of Port Lodge, and with the same ND building number as Port Lodge, ND12.
 It's on the corner of Henry St. In a undated (early 1900s?) photo held by RWAHS (P222) both buildings have the same sign: British Sailors Society.

 Wendy & Ari Antonovsky have notes about Rosa Smith in their Heritage Walk, from which the top image is derived.